tim-smart/effect-io-ai/effect/Effect-orElseFail.md

 # orElseFail

-Replaces the original failure with a new failure value.
+Replaces the failure of an effect with a custom failure value.

+**Details**

-`orElseFail` allows you to replace the failure from one effect with a custom failure value.
-If the effect fails, you can provide a new failure to be returned instead of the original one.
+This function allows you to handle the failure of an effect by replacing it with a predefined failure value.
+If the effect fails, the new failure value provided by the `evaluate` function will be returned instead of the original failure.
+If the effect succeeds, the original success value is returned unchanged.

-**Important**: This function only applies to failed effects.
-If the effect succeeds, it will remain unaffected.
+**When to Use**

+This is particularly useful when you want to standardize error handling or provide a consistent failure value for specific operations.
+It simplifies error management by ensuring that all failures are replaced with a controlled alternative.

 To import and use `orElseFail` from the "Effect" module: